h2oai/h2o-2/h2o-docs/source/tutorial/kmeans.rst

 Those who have never used H\ :sub:`2`\ O before should see the quick start guide for additional instructions on how to run H\ :sub:`2`\ O.

+Interested users can find details on the math behind K Means at: :ref:`KMmath`.

 Getting Started
 """""""""""""""